 To manage the flow of data through the system, several buffers are required to hold data for purposes of time alignment of data emission.
 Buffering also is required in certain instances to enable information to be obtained from a data Stream and used to control particular functionality of the system before the corresponding data is processed further.
 Two specific instances of such buffering exist in the system.
 The first buffer inserts at least one Physical Layer frame of delay in the STL Pre-Processor to enable sending Preamble information for a given Physical Layer frame to Transmitters prior to arrival of the data to fill that Physical Layer frame.
 The second buffer accommodates a delay of up to one second to enable synchronization of frame emission timing in the Physical Layer when the delivery delay to each of the Transmitters in a Network is different.

 Maintaining the one-to-one correspondence between particular ALP packet Streams and their assigned PLPs through the system requires a method for identifying both the ALP and PLP data Streams.
-ALP packets are carried between ALP Generators and Schedulers using the ALPTP which is derived from the Common Tunneling Protocol (CTP).
+ALP packets are carried between ALP Generators and Schedulers using the ALPTP, which is derived from the Common Tunneling Protocol (CTP).
 The binding of ALP packets to PLPs is accomplished using Tunneled Packet Information Headers that are carried for each ALP packet within the ALPTP.
 Thus, one ALPTP Stream can carry ALP packets destined for a single PLP or may multiplex multiple ALP packets for multiple PLPs.
 For STLTP, RTP/UDP/IP Multicast stacks are used with specific UDP port numbers assigned to particular PLPs.
 Thus, for example, a Baseband Packet Stream derived from an ALP Stream destined for PLP 07 will be carried within an STLTP Stream with a UDP port value also ending in 07.
-When the emission operates in Single-PLP mode, all the data to be transmitted will be carried in only a single ALP Stream, and all of that data will be transmitted with the same level of robustness.
+When the emission operates in Single-PLP mode, all the data to be transmitted will be carried in only a single ALP Stream, and all that data will be transmitted with the same level of robustness.
 When multiple PLP Streams are used, each PLP can have a different tradeoff of data rate versus robustness, and data Streams can be assigned to appropriate combinations by the System Manager.
 If the ALP Stream(s) is (are) created within the same equipment that provides the Broadcast Gateway functionality, use of ALPTP may not be necessary.

 Figure 4.1 shows a single path carrying the ALP packet Stream(s) and then the PLP packet Stream(s) on its (their) way(s) from the ALP Generator(s) to the Transmitter(s).
 In reality, if there are multiple Streams at any point in the system, the processing for each of the ALP packet Streams and/or Baseband Packet Streams is applied separately to each of the Streams destined for a different PLP.
 This separation of processes is diagrammed using parallel paths throughout the remainder of this document, starting with the detailed examination of Figure 4.2.